anders-w-rasmussen/crispr_decryptr/README.md

 pip install git+https://git@github.com/anders-w-rasmussen/crispr_decryptr
 ```

+Installation time will vary depending on what requirements must be installed, but should be on the order of minutes.

 # Requirements

 We recommend running the method on hardware with at least 10GB of memory.
 As the method is highly parellelized, running on a multi-core CPU or cluster is ideal for large datasets.
 We tested the method on a MacBook Pro (Mojave) with 3.1 GHz Intel Core i7 + 16GB of RAM and were able to run published datasets within hours.